-Other applicants include internal applicants (applicants who are second semester at UNCG or later) or external transfers (any student transferring or from another institution).
+Other applicants include current UNCG students (who are second semester at UNCG or later), transfers (any student transferring or from another institution), and international students.

 First-Year Student Admissions

 Criteria: Admission to The Honors College's International Honors Program is competitive and by application only.
 Successful applicants will generally have Math + Verbal SAT scores of at least 1200 (27 for the ACT) on average.
-In order to be eligible to apply, incoming freshmen applicants must have either a minimum 1200 Math + Verbal SAT score, a 27 ACT score, or a 3.8 high school GPA.
+In order to be eligible to apply, incoming freshman applicants must have either a minimum 1280 SAT score (if taken after March 2016), a 1200 Math + Verbal SAT score (if taken before March 2016), a 27 ACT score, or a 3.8 high school GPA.
 Additional factors play an important part in the consideration process, however, and attention will be paid to evidence of leadership, service, co-curricular activities, and creative endeavors.
-This information can be provided in the resumé, which must be uploaded with the application.
-Applicants are encouraged to provide a detailed, well-supported resumé, as its thoughtful and thorough preparation will have a considerable impact on application consideration.
+This information can be provided in the resume, which must be uploaded with the application.
+Applicants are encouraged to provide a detailed, well-supported résumé, as its thoughtful and thorough preparation will have a considerable impact on application consideration.

 - An essay (500 words)

 A cornerstone of the International Honors Program in Lloyd International Honors College is the required International Experience, in which you live and study outside the United States in a culture different from your own.
-Please write a 500-word essay in which you tell the Honors College Admissions committee about how a semester of study abroad will contribute to your educational and intellectual growth at UNCG and to your long-term personal and professional goals.
-We encourage you to draw on books you've read, films you've seen, foods you've tasted, and people you've met as you craft your essay.
-How have those experiences contributed to your sense of what overseas travel and study might hold for you?
+In order to help the admissions committee get to know you better, please write a 500-word essay: how will a semester of study abroad contribute to your educational and intellectual growth at UNCG and to your long-term personal and professional goals?

-Notification Timeline for Fall 2014 International Honors Program
+Application Timeline for Fall 2017 International Honors Program

 Criteria: Students at UNCG may apply to the Honors College.
 Please read the following requirements carefully in order to determine which program is appropriate for you.

-Internal students already attending UNCG may apply to the International Honors Program after completing one or, at the most, two semesters.
-Interested students must apply to this program before the end of the spring semester of their freshman year.
-Note that if students are applying in their first semester, applications will not be reviewed until after the first semester grades are reported.
+Current UNCG students may apply to the International Honors Program after completing one or, at the most, two semesters.
+Interested students must apply to this program for the fall semester of their sophomore year.
+Applications will not be reviewed until after the first semester grades are reported.
 A cumulative GPA of at least 3.3 is required to apply.

-Internal students already attending UNCG and wishing to enroll in The International Honors Program must first meet with an Honors Academic Adviser, who will provide them with a URL for submitting the online application.
-In addition to completing the online application, students must submit a resumé detailing their leadership, service, co-curricular activities and creative endeavors in both high school and college/university.
+Current UNCG students wishing to enroll in the International Honors Program must first meet with an Honors Academic Adviser, who will provide them with a URL for submitting the online application.
+In addition to completing the online application, students must submit a résumé detailing their leadership, service, co-curricular activities and creative endeavors in both high school and college/university.

 International Degree-Seeking Student Admissions

 Eligibility: Degree-seeking international students may apply for admission to the International Honors program and the Disciplinary Honors program and are highly encouraged to do so.
-Inform Pam Harrod in International Admissions of your intention to apply, and also contact Dr. Sarah Krive at email@example.com or at (336) 334-5538 to begin the application process.
+Inform International Admissions of your intention to apply, and also contact Dr. Rebecca Muich at email@example.com or at (336) 334-5538 to begin the application process.

 International Exchange Student Admissions

 International exchange students to UNCG are highly encouraged to take Honors courses and participate in extra-curricular activities sponsored by Lloyd International Honors College while attending the University.
-If you are interested in taking Honors courses while at UNCG, please contact Dr. Sarah Krive at firstname.lastname@example.org or at (336) 334-5538.
+If you are interested in taking Honors courses while at UNCG, please contact Dr. Rebecca Muich at firstname.lastname@example.org or at (336) 334-5538.